Master of Science in Arts Administration

 All candidates for admission to the degree program must have a bachelor’s degree, and are selected on the basis of undergraduate transcripts, academic and personal references, and related work experiences.
 We are particularly interested in those applicants who have two or more years of work experience after conferral of their undergraduate degrees.
 Personal interviews are strongly encouraged, either in person or by telephone.

 The program has a rolling admissions policy with no absolute deadlines.
-However, students interested in applying for fall admission are encouraged to apply by late March, as the number of applicants is quite high.
-A student may also complete up to eight credits as a non-matriculating student, prior to admission.
+However, students interested in applying for fall admission are encouraged to apply by late March (February 1 for international students), as the number of applicants is quite high.
+Students may choose to complete up to eight credits on a non-matriculating basis, prior to admission.

 International students are also required to submit official scores for one of the following tests: